 More importantly, there were still people here that knew me.
 While I didn’t manage to track down my former host family, a visit to Prommanusorn High School saw me reunited with my old teachers.
 Ajaarn (‘teacher’) Siriwat was still teaching English and was more than happy to set up a meeting with Ajaarn Wiboon, my old guidance counsellor.

 After reminiscing on old times, digging up old photographs and touring the somewhat-changed-but-still-familiar school grounds, we drove to a nearby restaurant for lunch.
 Just like all those years ago, I was being dragged around town while my elders looked for a suitable spot to have some food.
 I remember being somewhat annoyed when this happened when I was young, but now all I could do was smile at these old memories coming back to life.
 The world might have moved on, but here I found a fragment frozen in time, a sense of place that welcomed me back with open arms.

 Later that day, as I was preparing to leave Phetchaburi once more, Ajaarn Wiboon pulled me aside with an emotional look on his face I had never seen before.
 “You know, we are relatives, you and I.” he suddenly exclaimed.
 Nothing more was said after that, but I knew how he felt.
 We definitely share a history together, and I will forever be connected to this place.
 A circle that has been left undrawn for fifteen years has finally been completed.
 I kept my vow.
 And while that piece of myself I left in this place will always remain here, I feel whole again.

 Now when I walk Bangkok’s busy streets that ghost of my younger self is still there, but the melancholy is gone.
 I see him more clearly now, and he is smiling back at me.
 Both of us are content, reminiscing on the same old memories.
-I look at him and our mouths move in unison as we speak the same words:
+I look at him as we put the same thought into words: